hop to it! Easter baskets, hunts & tastings!

 An Egg Hunt for Our Middles!

-During the last few years, my sister and I
+During the last several years, my sister and I

 have planned an egg hunt for our Middles (our own grown children)